CS5008Fall2025/city-finder-karinaquenta/README.md

 Github Account name: karinaquenta

-Link to Assignment on Github: [(copy and paste the link to your assignment repo here)](https://github.com/CS5008Fall2025/city-finder-karinaquenta/tree/main)
+Link to Assignment on Github: [https://github.com/CS5008Fall2025/city-finder-karinaquenta]

 How many hours did it take you to complete this assignment (estimate)?
 20 hrs